 Causes of a brain abscess

 A brain abscess is more likely to result from a bacterial or fungal infection somewhere in the brain.
 Parasites can also cause a spot.

 When bacteria, fungi, or parasites infect part of the brain, inflammation and swelling occur.
 In these cases, the abscess will consist of infected brain cells, active and dead white blood cells, and the organisms causing the problem.

 As cells accumulate, a wall or membrane develops around the abscess.
 This helps isolate the infection and prevents it from spreading to healthy tissues.

 The skull is not flexible, and it cannot expand.
-The pressure from the abscess can block blood vessels, preventing oxygen from reaching the brain, causing damage or destruction of delicate brain tissue.
+The pressure from the abscess can block blood vessels, preventing oxygen from reaching the brain and causing damage or destruction of delicate brain tissue.

 How does infection enter the brain?

-Brain infections are quite rare for a number of reasons.
+Brain infections are pretty rare for several reasons.

-One reason is the blood-brain barrier, a protective network of blood vessels and cells.
-It blocks certain components of the blood that flow to the brain, but allows others to pass through them.
+The blood-brain barrier is a protective network of blood vessels and cells.
+It blocks specific blood components that flow to the brain but allows others to pass through them.

 Sometimes an infection can cross the blood-brain barrier.
-This can happen when inflammation damages the barrier, leading to gaps.
+This can happen when inflammation damages the wall, leading to gaps.